layervault/divergence/README.md

   * Executes if the subdomain has a dash in the name.
 The subdomain name is passed to the callback in the options hash.
   * If the callback returns nil, Divergence will try to auto-detect the branch name, otherwise it will use whatever you return.

+There are also some built-in helper methods that are available inside callbacks.
+They are:

+* bundle_install
+* restart_passenger

 ## Contributing